-The section requires UConn to conduct two studies concerning: (1) the state and town impacts of adjusting various property tax exemptions and limiting eligibility for such exemptions; and (2) municipal assistance to veterans, with findings and recommendations specific to each municipality.
-Given the timing and scope of the two studies, it is anticipated that UConn would incur a cost of approximately \$75,000 across FY 26 and FY 27 to conduct the studies.
+the state and town impacts of raising various property tax exemptions and limiting eligibility for such exemptions; and (2) municipal assistance to veterans, with findings and recommendations specific to each municipality.
+Given the timing and scope of the two studies, it is anticipated that UConn would incur a cost of up to \$175,000 in FY 26 to conduct the study.

 The section transfers up to \$75,000 from DVA to UConn to support activities related to these studies.
-This transfer is anticipated to cover the associated costs to UConn.